-In this paper I present an analysis of the full MACRO statistics.
+In this paper, I present an analysis of the full MACRO statistics.
 This was not an easy job.
-The main reason is that MACRO ended in 2000 and that most of the analysis software was designed for VAX/AlphaVAX computers and data formats around 1990 (a geological era for computers!).
-A lot of time has been necessary to convert programs and to find data files, some time stored on data tape cassette of old formats, obsolete and not supported by modern computers.
+The main reason is that MACRO ended in 2000, and most of the analysis software was designed for VAX/AlphaVAX computers and data formats around 1990 (a geological era for computers!).
+A lot of time was needed to convert programs and to find data files, sometimes stored on data tape cassette of old formats, obsolete and not supported by modern computers.